fixerteam/barcode-scanner/README.md

 # @fixerteam/barcode-scanner

-Simple Barcode scanner based on expo-barcode-scanner wit HMS supportr
+Simple Barcode scanner based on expo-barcode-scanner with HMS support.

+- on devices with GooglePlayServices would be used play-services-vision detector
+- on devices with HuaweiMobileServices would be used HmsScanKit detector
+- on other devices will would used Zxing detector

 ## Installation